fill-10/hop_lmp/README.md

 # hop_lmp

 This package is a little tool to handle gromacs/lammps/pdb trajectory files, with pandas and numpy.
 This allows:
-1. Straight-forward and easy manimpulation of atoms, selecting by residue name, atom name, id, x, y, z, etc, within pandas data frame;
+1. Straight-forward and easy manipulation of atoms, selecting by residue name, atom name, id, x, y, z, etc, within pandas data frame;
 2. Faster statistical calculations for thousands of frames by vectorization (numpy array calc).

 This package can be used to: